With Webmin, you can:

 The Webmin panel can be used to manage the Linux system.
 The panel on the left includes the following:

 - Other configurations

 You have complete control over the server through this panel.
-Click on any of the panels, and it will open up with a number of options.
+Click on any of the panels, which will open up several options.

 You have successfully installed and set up Webmin on your CentOS 7 server.
-The next step would be to start setting up LAMP or LEMP stack and start managing all the services through the Webmin web interface.
+The next step would be to start setting up the LAMP or LEMP stack and manage all the services through the Webmin web interface.

-If you come across any problems, let us know in the comments below, and we will be happy to help.
+If you have any problems, let us know in the comments below, and we will be happy to help.